 Texas requires landlords to make the following disclosures to tenants, usually in writing and at the start of the tenancy:

-Return of security deposit.
-A requirement that a tenant give advance notice of surrender as a condition for refunding the security deposit is effective only if the requirement is in the lease, underlined, or printed in conspicuous bold print.
+A requirement that a tenant give advance notice of moving out as a condition for refunding the security deposit is effective only if the requirement is in the lease, underlined or printed in conspicuous bold print.
 (Tex.
 Prop.
 Code Ann. § 92.103)

-Tenant’s rights when landlord fails to repair.
 A lease must contain language in underlined or bold print that informs the tenant of the remedies available when the landlord fails to repair a problem that materially affects the physical health or safety of an ordinary tenant.
-These rights include the right to repair and deduct; terminate the lease; and obtain a judicial order that the landlord make the repair, reduce the rent, pay the tenant damages (including a civil penalty), and pay the tenant’s court and attorney fees.
+These rights include the right to repair and deduct; terminate the lease; and obtain a judicial order that the landlord make the repair, reduce the rent, pay the tenant damages (including a civil penalty), and pay the tenant’s court and attorneys’ fees.
 (Tex.
 Prop.
 Code Ann. § 92.056)

 Also, check your local ordinance for any city or county disclosure requirements.
 To find yours, check your city or county website (many are listed on State and Local Government on the Net), or contact the office of your mayor, city manager, or county administrator.